Import-based discovery rules allow you to discover computers using a list of computer IP addresses or DNS names imported from a CSV file.

 - At the top of the page, click New.

 Veeam Availability Console will launch the New Rule wizard.

 - At the Rule Name step of the wizard, specify a discovery rule name.

-- Click a link in the Locations column, then click a link in the Master Agent column, and select a management agent that will be used as the master agent for discovery in each department location.
+You must also select department locations for which the discovery rule must be configured.
+Click a link in the Locations column, then click a link in the Master Agent column, and select a management agent that will be used as the master agent for discovery in each department location.

 By default, discovery is performed in all department locations where you deployed a master agent.
 If you choose to perform discovery in multiple locations, after you complete the wizard steps, Veeam Availability Console will create a separate discovery rule for each location.
 If you do not want to perform discovery in some department locations, clear check boxes next to these locations.

 For details on working with department locations, see Managing Locations.